Stable envelopes for slices of the affine Grassmannian: T -equivariant geometry

 \subsection{Tangent weights at \texorpdfstring{$\T$}{T}-fixed points}

-Weights in the tangent spaces to fixed points are an important data in equivariant computations.
-In this section we describe this data for the resoltion of slices of the Affine Grassmannian and related spaces.
+Weights in the tangent spaces to fixed points are important data in equivariant computations.
+In this section we describe this data for the resolution of slices of the affine Grassmannian and related spaces.